WhiteRabbit888/CSE165_Project/ReadMe.txt

 We are developing a game using OpenGL and the SOIL library.

-We did not get our makefile setup correctly.

 To run the program you may need to install Visual Studio 2022, link the headers, includes, and libraries, and then build and run the program